The full list of restaurants in the Michelin Guide Singapore 2023

-The latest restaurants all received one star, which was announced at a live ceremony at Parkroyal Collection Marina Bay hotel.
+The latest restaurants all received one star, which were given out at a live ceremony in Parkroyal Collection Marina Bay hotel.

 Among the new entrants were Sushi Sakuta, contemporary restaurant Born, and modern European eatery Poise.
-Seroja pays tribute to the cuisines from the Malay Archipelago, and Willow combines Japanese cooking with regional influences.
+Seroja pays tribute to flavours from the Malay Archipelago, and Willow combines Japanese cooking with regional influences.

-There was no change among the three- and two-starred restaurants, which ranged from the French institution Les Amis to Thevar, which combined Indian flavours with European cooking.
+There was no change among the nine three- and two-starred restaurants, which ranged from the French institution Les Amis to Thevar, which blends Indian cuisine with European cooking.

-Retaining their one star include Burnt Ends, Candlenut, Summer Palace, Marguerite, and Hill Street Tai Hwa Pork Noodle, the only hawker stall with a star.
+The 46 restaurants that retained their one star included Burnt Ends, Candlenut, Summer Palace, Marguerite, and Hill Street Tai Hwa Pork Noodle, the only hawker stall on the list.

-‘On behalf of my incredible team at Marguerite, we’re immensely honoured for the recognition we’ve received in this room tonight amongst Michelin’s finest,” said Marguerite chef and patron, Michael Wilson.
+“On behalf of my incredible team at Marguerite, we’re immensely honoured for the recognition we’ve received in this room tonight amongst Michelin’s finest,” said Marguerite chef/patron, Michael Wilson.
 “I can’t put into words how proud I am of my team’s hard work and dedication to their craft.
 They are the future stars of the hospitality world, and I feel privileged to mentor, guide, and empower them as we move forward together.”

 Four special awards were also given out during the event.
 Kevin Wong of Seroja was presented with the Young Chef Award and Green Star sustainability recognition.
-Shoukouwa’s Desmond Wong was named as the winner of the Service Award, and Makoto Iwabuchi won the Sommelier Award.
+Shoukouwa’s Desmond Wong was named as the winner of the Service Award, and Makoto Iwabuchi picked up the Sommelier Award.

 The evening was not good news for all.
-Shisen Hanten dropped from two stars to one, while Shang Palace lose its place on the prestigious list.
+Shisen Hanten dropped from two stars to one, while Shang Palace lose its one star.

 Read on for the full list of The Michelin Guide Singapore 2023 (new entries are marked with a *).